 I know fear and how paralyzing it can be probably better than I know anything else.
 And know that, even though I am 100% for the COVID-19 vaccine, those fears are valid.
 The mass vaccination of an entire country is unprecedented.
 And the idea of getting a vaccine developed in less than a year sounds crazy.

 Yet, there’s a reason why people are getting their vaccine, even though it means they may have to (God forbid) take a day off work.
-The COVID-19 vaccine is about taking steps to end this pandemic.
-It has killed 3.29 million people worldwide, shut down countless businesses and caused mental anguish among many.
+The COVID-19 vaccine is about taking steps to end this pandemic that has killed 3.29 million people worldwide, shut down countless businesses and caused mental anguish among many.

 Some conservative media outlets (namely, Tucker Carlson) — and some liberal ones, too — have been sensationalizing the dangers of the vaccine.
 But the COVID-19 vaccine is safe and effective.
 Of course, there’s risk.
 If you’re a woman under the age of 50, for example, you probably want to avoid the J&J COVID-19 vaccine.